annielmenezes/grossamer/README.md

-# flexgrid
+# Teia
-A simple css grid based on flexbox spec
+A simple css layout based on grid specs